jarrodmillman/pose-stats/description.md

 Python OSE.
 We will also organize nine workshops.

-**Workshop 1:** This meeting will include YAGML community members (users and developers), experts in generalized linear models, as well as teachers.
+**Workshop 1 & 2:** These meetings (targeting YAGLM & ISLP respectively) will focus on each project's current technical landscape, and identify ways of maturing the project and facilitating broader adoption.
+Participants will include community members (users and developers), experts in generalized linear models, as well as teachers.
-Sessions will focus on YAGML's current technical landscape and ways of moving toward broader adoption and project maturity.
  This discussion will also identify potential new users and contributors.

-**Workshop 2:** This meeting will include ISLP community members (users and developers), experts in statistical learning, as well as teachers.
-Sessions will focus on ISLP's current technical landscape and ways of moving toward broader adoption and project maturity.
-This discussion will also identify potential new users and contributors.

-**Workshop 3:** This meeting will focus on statisticians working in Python more generally.
-In particular, we will identify through the survey and the previous meetings statisticians who have developed additional open-source products that may benefit from a Statistical Python OSE.
+**Workshop 3:** This meeting will focus on the needs of statisticians working in Python.
+We will also identify, through the previous meetings and a survey, statisticians who have developed additional open-source products that may benefit from a Statistical Python OSE.

-**Workshop 4:** The final meeting will focus on creating the structure of a final plan to be developed for the Phase II proposal.
-The results of this final event will aim to identify specific resources needed to create a sustainable infrastructure for the Statistical Python OSE.
+**Workshop 4:** The final meeting will focus on a plan for developing the Phase II proposal.
+The plan should identify specific resources needed to create a sustainable infrastructure for the Statistical Python OSE.

 ## Organization and Governance